makubacki/tianocore.github.io/ECC-tool.md

 **4).
 You can type "Ecc -h/Ecc --help" to get the help info of ECC tool**.<br>

 **5).
 Common usage model:**<br>
-**Ecc -c config file  -e exception file  -t  the target directory which need to be scanned by ECC -r the ECC scan result csv file**<br>
+**Ecc -c config file  -e exception file  -t  the target directory which needs to be scanned by ECC -r the ECC scan result CSV file**<br>
 (Notes: Please use the full path when specify the target directory to scan.)

 config.ini and exception.xml are in edk2/BaseTools/Source/Python/Ecc dir.<br>